godzilla-reject/Mage-Metal_Backup/General Rules/Conditions Catalog/Detrimental/Shocked.md

 > # `=this.file.name`
 > ###### Condition Information
 > Category: `=this.Category`
 > This condition is normally inflicted by spells and abilities with the [[Electric]] trait.
-Creatures afflicted with Shocked make saves against [[Paralytic]] effects without favor.
+Creatures afflicted with Shocked make saves against [[Debilitating]] effects without favor.
 If a creature is both Shocked and [[Soaked]], they take 1dE damage at the beginning of each of their turns.